jaspector

 Accepted forms of payment include cash, check, and credit cards.
 Expired permit reinstatement fee is $30 administrative fee plus base permit fee per trade.
 Temporary CO is $50 per 30-day increment up to 120 days.

-Do I need a building permit in Mauldin, SC?
+01 Do I need a building permit in Mauldin, SC?

 The city states building permits are required before starting construction on any new structure, addition, or alteration to an existing structure.
 The city also issues permits for demolition, encroachment, floodplain development, and zoning-related work.

-How much does a building permit cost in Mauldin, SC?
+02 How much does a building permit cost in Mauldin, SC?

+Building permit fees in Mauldin, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30.
 Fees are calculated as: Valuation-based construction rate schedule with base permit fees by trade; residential total valuation uses square footage times a published rate for new single family work; non-residential work uses contract cost and per-trade valuation schedule..
 Plan check fee: One-half of total permit fees when valuation exceeds $1,000 and a plan review is required..

-How do I apply for a building permit in Mauldin, SC?
+03 How do I apply for a building permit in Mauldin, SC?

-1. Review the city permit and fee schedule page and identify whether the project also needs zoning, floodplain, encroachment, demolition, or amendment forms.
+To apply for a building permit in Mauldin, SC, follow these steps: 1.
+Review the city permit and fee schedule page and identify whether the project also needs zoning, floodplain, encroachment, demolition, or amendment forms.
 2. Apply and pay online through Citizenserve, or download and print the listed permit forms for manual submission.
 3. Submit plans and supporting materials required for the project type.
 4. City staff review zoning and building components and request revisions if needed.
 5. Pay final permit fees and obtain the permit before starting work.
 6. Proceed to inspections as required by the department.

-How long does it take to get a building permit in Mauldin, SC?
+04 How long does it take to get a building permit in Mauldin, SC?

-Other cities in Greenville County
+Other jurisdictions in Greenville County.

-View all Greenville County jurisdictions →
+All Greenville County jurisdictions →